Karel Werner: Life

-Werner’s retirement in 1990 coincided with the collapse of communist regimes and he was able to become active in his native country.
-The Society for Science and Art (Svaz pro vědu a umění), with headquarters in the USA and membership recruited from Czech and Slovak refugee academics around the World could hold its biennial conference for the first time in Prague and he was invited to chair its section on religions.
-Subsequently, in the years 1991-1993, he was a corresponding member of the Czech Academy of Arts and Sciences and in the years 1993-1998 he was professor in the Masaryk University of Brno, in the Institute for the Study of Religions, which he helped to found (replacing the abolished Institute of Atheistic Studies of the communist era).
+Werner's retirement in 1990 coincided with the collapse of communist regimes and he was able to become active in his native country.
+The Society for Science and Art (Svaz pro vědu a umění), with headquarters in the US and membership recruited from Czech and Slovak refugee academics around the World could hold its biennial conference for the first time in Prague and he was invited to chair its section on religions.
+Subsequently, in the years 1991–1993, he was a corresponding member of the Czech Academy of Arts and Sciences and in the years 1993-1998 he was professor in the Masaryk University of Brno, in the Institute for the Study of Religions, which he helped to found (replacing the abolished Institute of Atheistic Studies of the communist era).
 In the years 1991-1993 he was several times the guest lecturer for the Swan Hellenic travel agency on tours through India, Nepal, Cambodia and Vietnam.
 In 1999 he visited South Korea for the first time and in the years 2002-2007 he became a guest professor in the Institute of Buddhist Studies of the Dongkuk University in Seoul and Kyeongju.
 Since 1993 he has been an honorary professorial Research Associate in the Department of the Study of Religions, School of Oriental and African Studies (SOAS), University of London.
 He is a Fellow of the Royal Asiatic Society (FRAS) and of the Temenos Academy (FTA).

 Werner had left his country legally after the Soviet invasion, on his still valid passport.
-Subsequently he was granted, through the Czechoslovak Embassy in London, a temporary permission to reside abroad.
+Subsequently, he was granted, through the Czechoslovak Embassy in London, a temporary permission to reside abroad.
 But his application for permanent permission was refused by the Ministry of Interior in Prague in December 1969 and he thus became an illegal emigrant.
 His first marriage ended in divorce, and he remarried at the end of 1970.
 In due course he acquired British citizenship.
 He lived with his wife in London.